 Architectural in the hills is diverse, from 60s-era hippie roosts to pricey mansions.
 With few exceptions, all are expensive.
 Here are few popular styles:

 - Case Study Houses

 Landscaping here tends to be lush and hedged-in, providing homeowners with additional privacy.
-Most trees were planted decades ago as Los Angeles transformed from a desert to irrigated city, courtesy of aqueducts that transport snowmelt and runoff from the Sierra Mountains.
+Most trees were planted decades ago when Los Angeles transformed from a desert to irrigated city, courtesy of aqueducts that transport snowmelt and runoff from the Sierra Mountains.
 Some yards have been updated with eco-conscious, drought-resistant plants and grasses.
-Conservation is an ongoing and growing matter here; more frequent drought periods keep environmental issues top of mind.
+Conservation is an ongoing and growing matter here; more frequent drought periods keep environmental and conservation issues top of mind.

 Things to Do